-- The following immunizations are not required if the student shows evidence of immunity via antibody titer testing. - o MMR - Hepatitis B - o Td (Diphtheria/Tetanus) - o Varicella - The student may choose to sign a waiver, or exemption form, for any immunization other than TB or MMR for either medical or religious reasons. - Contraindications for an immunization require a letter from the student's primary care provider. - Students who are enrolled exclusively in online courses are exempt from these immunization requirements unless in person clinical/practicums are required.
+- The following immunizations are not required if the student shows evidence of immunity via antibody titer testing. - o MMR - Hepatitis B - Tdap/Td - o Varicella - The following immunization is not required, however, if it has been received we request documentation. - o Covid-19 - The student may request to sign a waiver for either medical or religious reasons. - o Contraindications for an immunization require a letter from the student's primary care provider. - Students who are enrolled exclusively in online courses are exempt from these immunization requirements unless in person clinical/practicums are required.